mohanmca/MohanLearningGround/src/main/md/Mind/atomic_habits.md

 * After I walk in my office, I will do 10-15 reverse dumbbell flies.
 * After I walk in my apartment, I will do 10-15 lateral dumbbell raises.
 * After I watch video, I will leave a comment

+# If habits are not sticking
+* Do we really need it?
+Do we really love that skill/output?
+* Do we despararately need them?
+* Are there anything more important than what we try?

 # Reference
 * [BJ Fogg - Tiny habits - Stanford Behavior Design Lab](https://www.bjfogg.com/)